tanushreebanerjee/cos514_final_project/README.md

 ## Methodology

-We conduct a technical experiment using the ICSI or AMI corpus, injecting errors into transcripts and summarizing them with various LLMs.
+We conduct a technical experiment using the ICSI and AMI corpus, injecting errors into transcripts and summarizing them with various LLMs.
 The impact of errors is then evaluated using ROUGE-N metrics.

 ## Project Structure
 ```css